shuyuanguo/YTU-Particle-Physics/content/authors/xue-wen-liu/_index.md

 user_groups:
   - Researchers
 ---
-Xuewen Liu is an associate professor at Yantai University.
-His research interests include beyond the Standard Model physics, dark matter, Electroweak Phase Transition, Gravitational Waves, etc.
+Xuewen Liu received his PhD from Nankai University in 2016, and joined Nanjing University as a postdoc in 2017.
+Now he is an associate professor at Yantai University.
+His research interest lies in the area of the beyond SM physics, including dark matter, electroweak phase transition and gravitational waves, etc.